 If your dog is trying to escape from your place, then there is a chance that it’s their instinct.
 Give him a safe and fun environment to make him feel secure and stop him from trying to escape.

-You can also bury the fence life about two feet below the ground to stop your dog from digging.
+You can also bury the fence line about two feet below the ground to stop your dog from digging.

 Now, you know how to stop your dog from digging around the fence.
-It’s time to have your dream fence for your outdoors.
-Prime Green Fencing is a premium fencing contractor and supplier in Melbourne.
+It’s time to have your dream fencing for your outdoors.